tarwn/lessthandot-hugo/blogs/content/posts/2012-08-01-book-review-troubleshooting-sql-server.md

 **The Good**

 This isn't an in-depth look into how SQL Server works.
-(If that is what you’re looking for, I recommend [SQL Server 2008 Internals][6].)
+(If that is what you're looking for, I recommend [SQL Server 2008 Internals][6].)
 It's a high-level overview of what you need to know right now to keep SQL Server instances and databases running.
 It's well written and to the point.
 Each chapter includes a list of additional resources, which is invaluable.

-After reading it, I can honestly say I wish I’d had it five years ago, when the DBA left my company and the reins were handed to me.
-I was a decent report writer, but didn’t know nearly enough about SQL Server administration to handle some of the problems I faced.
-I’m going to recommend this book to anyone just getting started as a DBA, or to anyone who has to deal with SQL Server part time.
-It’s a great reference.
+After reading it, I can honestly say I wish I'd had it five years ago, when the DBA left my company and the reins were handed to me.
+I was a decent report writer, but didn't know nearly enough about SQL Server administration to handle some of the problems I faced.
+I'm going to recommend this book to anyone just getting started as a DBA, or to anyone who has to deal with SQL Server part time.
+It's a great reference.

 **The Bad**

 With a few years of experience with SQL Server, I wanted a little more information in some sections.
-I reminded myself that wasn’t the goal of the book.
+I reminded myself that wasn't the goal of the book.
 There were a couple areas I thought could have used more basic information, such as no example of STOPAT in a RESTORE statement.
 Overall, though, it was a solid book that covered the basics.

 This book is administration-focused.
 It does not cover any T-SQL or programming concepts.
-(I wasn’t expecting this, but if that’s what you’re looking for, this isn’t the right book either.)
+(I wasn't expecting this, but if that's what you're looking for, this isn't the right book either.)

 **Chapter 1 – Troubleshooting**